Lawmakers propose ‘no-fly’ list to protect airline crews - NewsBreak

 This bill would allow airlines to share their data and enforce a no-fly list across the industry.

-“It’s been way overdue, and we just need to get this done so we can protect our passengers, our crew members, and the safety of our skies,” Einsetler said.Flight attendant assaulted on flight to San Diego
+“It’s been way overdue, and we just need to get this done so we can protect our passengers, our crew members, and the safety of our skies,” Einsetler said.Hurricane forecast predicts busy 2022 season, strong storms

 Pilots hope a no-fly list will allow passengers to realize the stakes are too high before acting up.